UzL-PrivSec/dp-kmeans-max-cover/README.md

 # DP-KMeans-Max-Cover
-Re-Implementation of "Differentially Private K-Means Clustering via Exponential Mechanism and Max Cover"
+This repositoy contains the Re-implementation of "Differentially Private K-Means Clustering via Exponential Mechanism and Max Cover" used in the experiments of 'DPM: Clustering Sensitive Data through Separation'.
+In the *requirements.txt* are all required versions listed such that the code performs as expected.
+The file *emmc.py* contains all subfunctions to perform clustering as described in the paper.